 - 1. We oppose: - Building codes for farm buildings and housing construction requiring stamped lumber.
 This requirement places native lumber at a disadvantage.
-2017 - 36\R (2008) - 2.
+2017 - 36R (2008) - 2.
 We support: - 2.1 Farm building structures being classified as non-commercial under an agricultural exemption for building, plumbing and electrical code purposes.
 This includes using plastic pipe instead of cast iron as the 2012 plumbing code requires.
-2018-34\R (2012) and 2016 50\R (2007) - 2.2 A revised tax structure on new farm buildings, like New York State, in which farmers have a 10-year exemption on new farm buildings and then are taxed as depreciated, ten-year old buildings.
-2018-36\R (1997) - An exemption or fair method of calculation for real estate taxes on greenhouses.
-2018-36\R (2006) - 2.4 Efforts to allow agritourism events to be held on farms and in Group U agricultural building, which includes barns and other large spaces, provided that the occupancy of such agricultural buildings for event purposes does not exceed 100 people.
-2016 46\R (2013)
+2018-34R (2012) and 2016 50R (2007) - 2.2 Agricultural purpose buildings being exempt from the plumbing code. - 2.3 A revised tax structure on new farm buildings, like New York State, in which farmers have a 10-year exemption on new farm buildings and then are taxed as depreciated, ten-year old buildings.
+2018-36R (1997)

-2.5 Legislation or policy to create an agricultural farm stand commercial value for tax purposes in line with the current and or seasonal use
+- 2.4 An exemption or fair method of calculation for real estate taxes on greenhouses.
+2018-36R (2006) - 2.5 Efforts to allow agritourism events to be held on farms and in Group U agricultural building, which includes barns and other large spaces, provided that the occupancy of such agricultural buildings for event purposes does not exceed 100 people.
+2016 46R (2013) - 2.6 Legislation or policy to create an agricultural farm stand commercial value for tax purposes in line with the current and or seasonal use